silx-kit/pyFAI/doc/source/statistics.rst

     VV_{A\cup B} = VV_A + VV_B + \frac{\Omega_B^2\cdot(V_A \cdot \Omega_B-V_B\cdot \Omega_A)^2}{\Omega_{A\cup B} \cdot \Omega_A \cdot \Omega_B^2}

-The equivalence of those formula can be checked thanks to a notebook available at tutorial/Variance/uncertainties (TODO: link).
+The equivalence of those formula can be checked thanks to a notebook available at `tutorial/Variance/uncertainties <https://github.com/silx-kit/pyFAI/blob/master/doc/source/usage/tutorial/Variance/uncertainties.ipynb>`_.
 It is worth noticing error-bars obtained from the azimuthal model are always more noisy (but of similar magnitude) when compared to the ones obtained from the Poisson statistics on a Poissonian signal.

 Conclusion